MarketoMA/marketo_ma/README.md

 ### <a id="field-definition"></a> Field Definition

-The fields configured here will be available for mapping to User and Webform fields.
+The fields configured here will be available for mapping to User and Contact fields.
 They should match those that are defined in your Marketo admin under Admin > Field Management.
 Additional information regarding Marketo fields can be found in the Marketo articles [Field Management](http://community.marketo.com/MarketoDeepDive?id=kA5500000008RWQCA2)